-We all hope that our moving experience will go smoothly and cleanly, and 99% of the time, reputable moving companies will ensure that it is so.
+We all hope that our moving experience will go smoothly, and 99% of the time reputable moving companies will ensure that it is so.
 But there is the odd case that a less-than-honest company or person will try to take advantage of you in your moving adventures.
-To keep your relocation safe, smooth, and free of these moving mistakes, here are three of the most common pitfalls movers run into — and five tried-and-true ways to avoid them.
+To keep your relocation safe, smooth, and free of these moving mistakes, here are three of the most common moving scams movers try to pull off — and five tried-and-true ways to avoid them.

-You might get an enticingly low estimate from a moving company, but once they’ve loaded all of your worldly belongings on their truck they might increase the charges, sometimes doubling or tripling their original quote without solid or traceable reasons.
+If a moving company offers you a suspiciously sweet deal- watch out.
+You might get an enticingly low estimate from some movers, but once they’ve loaded all of your worldly belongings on their truck they might increase the charges, sometimes doubling or tripling their original quote without solid or traceable reasons.
 If you refuse to pay the new rate, they simply refuse to give you your belongings until you surrender to their new bill.
-But you didn’t get a hard-copy, guaranteed quote ahead of time, so you’re stuck without your belongings, hostage to their demands.
+But you didn’t get a hard-copy, guaranteed quote ahead of time, so you find yourself hostage to their demands.

 The original estimate is based on one measurement or inventory of your belongings, but when the bill arrives you’re told that your goods exceeded the estimate in some other way — which was never a part of the original estimate.
 Again, the movers hold your belongings until you agree to pay the inflated price, and you’re left scratching your head at how they came up with the new fees.

-New clauses are added to your original contract after you’ve already agreed to the move for reasons unbeknownst to you, and completely unexplained by the company.
-It may be charges for a driver’s fee, or for extra time required, or any other happenings that are a normal part of moving.
-Any time a clause is added to your contract after the fact, without proper notification in writing — like in the estimate and/or contract — that such an occurrence could be reason for additional charges, you’re dealing with a scam.
+New clauses are added to your original contract after you’ve already agreed to the move for reasons unbeknownst to you and completely unexplained by the company.
+It may be charged for a driver’s fee, or for the extra time required, or any other happenings that are a normal part of moving.
+Any time a clause is added to your contract after the fact, without proper notification in writing — like in the estimate and/or contract — that such an occurrence could be the reason for additional charges, you’re dealing with a scam.

 There are a few simple but pretty crucial things to be aware of before you hire a moving company.
-How to avoid moving scams, in five easy steps:
+Here is how to avoid moving scams, in five easy steps:

 If there are any parts of the contract that you have questions about or feel uncomfortable with, ask questions and address them ahead of time — and be prepared to walk away if the company doesn’t give you satisfactory answers or alter the contract as requested.